Alfredo Reft: Playing career

 Reft transferred to Hawaii from UC Santa Barbara.
 He played as a libero and was named an AVCA First-Team All-American as well as Asics/Volleyball Magazine Defensive Player of the Year in 2005 after totaling 272 digs.
 He set a Hawaii single-season record with 2.67 digs per set.
 He also earned AVCA Second-Team All-America honors in 2006 following his senior season.

 Reft was part of the United States men's national volleyball team at the 2014 FIVB Volleyball Men's World Championship in Poland.
 He played for Dinamo Moscow.

 Coaching career

 Reft has serves as an assistant coach at various universities (Minnesota, Illinois, and San Diego).
 At San Diego, he helped the Toreros reach their first ever NCAA Final Four appearance in school history in 2022.

 He was named head coach for UCLA Bruins women's volleyball team on December 19, 2022.
+Following his third season in 2025, he stepped down from the team, and was later named head coach for the professional team LOVB San Francisco.